dboyan/sonica-doc/quickstart.markdown

    libsctp-dev
 ```

+Sonica does not require using certain specific Linux distribution.
+It is tested on Ubuntu 20.04 and Arch Linux.

 Building
 ========
-To build Sonica, execute the following commands
+To build Sonica, execute the following commands:

 ```sh
 [sonica]$ meson builddir
 [sonica]$ cd builddir
 [sonica/builddir]$ meson compile
 ```

+The first line runs the meson configuration script and creates the
+subdirectory `builddir` for compilation.
+In most cases, this only need to
+be run once.
+Subsequent rebuilds only needs `meson compile` in `builddir`
+since meson can automatically detect the changes in source files or even
+build scripts themselves.

 The two binary programs are located within 'builddir' directory:
 * eNodeB: `sonica_enb/sonica_enb`